MarthaDuran/Martha_Duran_Notebook/Notebook_posts/_posts/20250710__molecular_network.md

 # Molecular Networks

 In this post, I'll briefly explain a method that helps analyze metabolic compounds, incorporating techniques such as chromatography and mass spectrometry.
 These analyses provide information aimed at identifying chemical compounds and their composition.
 This data can be integrated to create large datasets that are used to develop molecular networks.
 Molecular networking organizes complex MS/MS data by analyzing similar spectra and creates a visual map, where each dot (node) represents a molecule and the edges connect related ones.
-In this map, the edge label indicates Δm/z, which represents the difference in mass between the two spectra.
+In this map, the edge label indicates Δm/z, representing the mass difference between the two spectra.
 These mass differences are considered to be **neutral losses**-small neutral or not ionized molecules that were potentially lost during the fragmentation.
 The analysis of these differences can help identify related compounds, such as derivatives or metabolites, support hypotheses related to chemical modifications, and annotate unknown compounds based on known molecular structures.

 ---

 ## Step by step on generating a molecular network:

 ### Step 1: Log in to the GNPS dataset
 You log into your account.
-If you don't have one, create an account using an email address and a password.
+If you don't have one, create an account using a valid email address and a secure password.

 ### Step 2: Create a Molecular Network
 You can scroll down the main page until you see a menu with several options.
 Click on 'Create molecular network', placed within the 'Molecular Networking' section.